bitpanda-labs/loggo2/README.md

 ## Setup

-To get started, import and instantiate th main class, ideally somewhere at the core of your project.
+To get started, import and instantiate the main class, ideally somewhere at the core of your project.
 If you have a module with multiple files, do the initial configuration in the main `__init__.py`, or in a file called `log.py`. so you can import the same, ready-set-up logger easily.

 For example, if your app was called `tester`, you could add the following to `tester/__init__.py`: